slimgroup/Azure2019/scripts/README.md

 ## Acquisition geometry

-The source and receiver acquisition geometry as plotted below was generated with a Matlab script and saved as hdf5 files, which are in turn read by the above scripts.
+The source and receiver acquisition geometry as plotted below were generated with a Matlab script and saved as hdf5 files, which are in turn read by the above scripts.
 We will add a Python version of this script to be able to re-generate the geometry and/or modify it.

 ![](../documentation/source_grid.png)